Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 3. Salamon, Maureen.
 “Snooze more, eat less?
 Sleep deprivation may hamper weight control”.
 Harvard Health Publishing.
 2022.

-16. Lin, Song., et al. “The association between obesity and restless legs syndrome: A systemic review and meta-analysis of observational studies”.
-National Library of Medicine.
+13. Lin, Song., et al. “The association between obesity and restless legs syndrome: A systemic review and meta-analysis of observational studies”.
+Journal of Affective Disorders.
 2018.

-19. St-Onge PhD, Marie-Pierre., et al. “Fiber and Saturated Fat Are Associated with Sleep Arousals and Slow Wave Sleep”.
-National Library of Medicine.
+20. St-Onge PhD, Marie-Pierre., et al. “Fiber and Saturated Fat Are Associated with Sleep Arousals and Slow Wave Sleep”.
+Journal of Clinical Sleep Medicine.
 2016.